 Many people pursue higher education as a tactic to switch to a higher-paying job.
 The numbers seem to support the theory.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Media Production Manager employees in Australia earn 5% more than their female counterparts on average.
+For the people who work as Media Production Manager in Australia, the average difference between the salary of male and female employees is 5%.

 17% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 83% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 5% to 9% of their annual salary.

 The most standard form of bonus, where the employee is awarded based on their exceptional performance.Company Performance Bonuses

 Occasionally, some companies like to celebrate excess earnings and profits with their staff collectively in the form of bonuses that are granted to everyone.
 The amount of the bonus will probably be different from person to person depending on their role within the organization.Goal-Based Bonuses